arsantiagolopez/slide/README.md

 <h2 id="inspiration">💡 Inspiration</h2>

-GraphQL subscriptions was the next intriguing step in my path to GraphQL mastery.
-An instant messaging application seemed like the perfect project to put GraphQL subscriptions to practice.
-Most social media applications have some sort of messaging system to allow users to interact with each other.
-So being able to build one from the ground up seemed like a great challenge and was of interest to me.
+The next intriguing step in my path to GraphQL mastery was GraphQL subscriptions.
+An instant messaging application was the perfect project to put GraphQL subscriptions to practice.
+Most social media applications have some sort of messaging system to allow users to interact with each other, so the ability to build one from the ground up seemed like a riveting challenge to me.

 <h2 id="objectives">🚀 Learning Objectives</h2>